Top 50 Core Java Interview Questions

 9. What is method overriding in Java?

-Method overriding occurs when a subclass provides a specific implementation of a method that is already defined in its superclass.
+Method overriding in Java occurs when a subclass provides a specific implementation of a method that is already defined in its superclass.
 It allows the subclass to modify the behavior of the method for its own purposes while keeping the method name and parameters the same.

 Example